 Queuing occurs if the statement cannot begin executing immediately.

-If immediate execution occurs, execution is performed by the listener thread.
+If immediate execution occurs, the listener thread performs it.
 (This means that temporarily no thread in the group is listening.)
 If the statement finishes quickly, the executing thread returns to listening for statements.
 Otherwise, the thread pool considers the statement stalled and starts another thread as a listener thread (creating it if necessary).
 To ensure that no thread group becomes blocked by stalled statements, the thread pool has a background thread that regularly monitors thread group states.

 By using the listening thread to execute a statement that can begin immediately, there is no need to create an additional thread if the statement finishes quickly.
 This ensures the most efficient execution possible in the case of a low number of concurrent threads.